dedupeio/csvdedupe/README.md

 #### Required

-  * `input files`  CSV file to deduplicate or a CSV file piped into dedupe
+  * `input` a CSV file name or piped CSV file to deduplicate

 Either
   * `--config_file` Path to configuration file.

+Or
   * `--field_names` List of column names for dedupe to pay attention to

 #### Optional